mkartik/Reflection_Chatbot/README.md

 pip install -U sentence-transformers

+## 2. Train the model
+python train.py --> emp_chatbot_model.h5

 ## 2. Run the model

 python visualize.py

-The model will ask for the message input, and return an emphathetic response.
+(The model ask for the user input, and returns an emphathetic response)

 ## Reference